Are transceivers shipped with the appliance?

 Can the version of SSH used on the LOM interface be upgraded?
 Is there a patch available?

 Individual components of the LOM cannot be upgraded independently.
 You must upgrade the entire LOM firmware as a package.
-The latest available LOM package can be found on the Citrix downloads website under LOM Firmware Upgrade.
+On the MPX appliances, the LOM upgrade is performed explicitly by going out to the shell and running the

 Is it possible to add a third-party or self-signed SSL certificate to the LOM interface?